I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactioninitializeusingoffset.md

 </p>

 ## -remarks
-<p><b>WdfDmaTransactionInitializeUsingOffset</b> is equivalent to <a href="https://msdn.microsoft.com/library/windows/hardware/ff547099">WdfDmaTransactionInitialize</a> except that it takes an offset into the buffer described by the MDL chain rather than a virtual address.</p>

-<p>The driver can specify an MDL chain in the <i>Mdl</i> parameter of this method.
-An MDL chain is a sequence of MDL structures that the driver chained together using the <b>Next</b> member of the MDL structure.</p>

-<p><b>WdfDmaTransactionInitializeUsingOffset</b> is equivalent to <a href="https://msdn.microsoft.com/library/windows/hardware/ff547099">WdfDmaTransactionInitialize</a> except that it takes an offset into the buffer described by the MDL chain rather than a virtual address.</p>
+<p><b>WdfDmaTransactionInitializeUsingOffset</b> is equivalent to <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactioninitialize.md">WdfDmaTransactionInitialize</a> except that it takes an offset into the buffer described by the MDL chain rather than a virtual address.</p>

 <p>The driver can specify an MDL chain in the <i>Mdl</i> parameter of this method.
 An MDL chain is a sequence of MDL structures that the driver chained together using the <b>Next</b> member of the MDL structure.</p>